 There is certainly no shortage of propane space heaters on the market; here are three we recommend:

 Portable, versatile, and with plenty of safety features, the Mr. Heater brand heaters are a great choice for camping and heating a tent without electricity.
-This specific one features four-position control with a built in Piezo igniter for accurate and precise temperature control.
-Heat settings can be switched between 4,000 and 9,000 BTU and hour.
-With the lower setting is great to help conserve propane.
+This one features a four-position control with a built-in Piezo igniter for accurate and precise temperature control.
+Heat settings can be switched between 4,000 and 9,000 BTU an hour.
+The lower setting is great to help conserve propane.

-As with any heat source you bring into your tent, safety is the number one concern.
+As with any heat source you bring into your tent, safety is the first concern.
 Fortunately, Mr. Heater will automatically shut off if the unit is tipped over or detects low-oxygen levels.
-The unit also includes a high temperature wire guard on the front to help keep items from coming into direct contact with the front of the unit.
+The unit also includes a high-temperature wire guard on the front to help keep items from coming into direct contact with the front of the unit.

 - Portable dual-function heater

 - Heater Little Buddy